-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Certification Testing System Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Basic Skills Test or Test of Academic Proficiency.
 A total of 24 semester hours of courses in a teaching discipline (English, math, history, etc…) are required for an endorsement to teach at the middle school level.

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
-If additional course work is needed, the student’s advisor will indicate the course work needed for certification or a middle school endorsement.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
+If additional course work is needed, the student’s advisor will indicate the course work needed for licensure or a middle school endorsement.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 ELED 405, 421, & 426, READ 420, and SPED 419 are field experience courses.
 Students who are transferring in courses or who are currently employed as full-time teachers may petition for special consideration for using these prior field experiences to satisfy some of the required hours.
-However, all petitions must be directed to the entire faculty of the program, through the department chair, and all petitions must be received at the time of admission and initial enrollment in the program.
+However, all petitions must be directed to the entire faculty of the program, through the program director, and all petitions must be received at the time of admission and initial enrollment in the program.

 Applicants are expected to be in good physical health, free from severe, chronic, or persistent personal or emotional difficulties, and well prepared in general education, content knowledge, professional dispositions, and professional education.
 A College of Education faculty member and a resident cooperating teacher supervise each student.